LiliaFramework/Lilia/documentation/docs/libraries/lia.vendor.md

 # Vendor Library

-This page documents vendor-related helpers.
+This page documents the functions for working with vendors and trading systems.

 ---

 ## Overview

-The vendor library stores item presets and rarity colours for use with in-game vendor NPCs.
-Presets allow vendors to be configured quickly with predefined items while rarities customise item name colours in the vendor menu.
-The library also exposes a client-side `lia.vendor.editor` table containing functions that send edits to the server.
+The vendor library (`lia.vendor`) provides a comprehensive system for managing vendors, trading, and item commerce in the Lilia framework.
+It includes vendor presets, rarities, editor functions, and database operations for vendor management.

 ---